CodeDead/DeadHash-js/README.md

 * SHA512
 * RIPEMD160

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Electron](https://electronjs.org/).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built using [Electron](https://electronjs.org/).

 ## Learn More
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).